Cozy Peach Kitchen

 Okra, peppers and kale in a large skillet.

 1. Heat olive oil in a medium pan over high heat.
 Once hot, add peppers and sliced okra.
-Saute on high heat for 3-4 minutes to sear the okra and peppers.
+Sauté on high heat for 3-4 minutes to sear the okra and peppers.
 This will lightly blacken the veggies without softening them too much.

-2. Add kale and cajun seasoning to the veggies.
-Saute for a minute more, until kale is wilted.
+2. Add kale and Cajun seasoning to the veggies.
+Sauté for a minute more, until kale is wilted.

 3. Make the spicy dressing by mixing together buffalo sauce, tahini and cajun seasoning.